PseudoDevs/IamGhost/FATAL15.md

-Last updated: 2024-04-02 18:10:19
+Last updated: 2024-04-02 18:10:53
-Random Quote: Our kindness may be the most persuasive argument for that which we believe. - Gordon Hinckley
+Random Quote: If you change the way you look at things, the things you look at change. - Wayne Dyer